pattonsgirl/CEG2350/docs/index.md

 ### Course Objectives:

-During this course, student will practice & understand:
+During this course, students will practice & understand:

 - The difference among common operating systems with a focus on Linux
 - Fundamental commands and concepts when utilizing command line utilities